 • Soft-spoken voice

 It is normal to feel some sense of discomfort in new social situations, but social anxiety disorder is different.
-Social anxiety disorder is persistent and intense feelings of anxiety in social situations can inhibit a person’s ability to function normally.
+People with social anxiety disorder may avoid social interactions due to the fear of possibly being judged, rejected, or humiliated.
+Social phobia is characterized by persistent and intense feelings of anxiety and fears in social situations, which can inhibit a person’s ability to function normally.

 Phobia-Related Disorders

-A phobia is an intense feeling of fear due to a situation or item.
+A phobia is an intense and often unrealistic fear, involving exaggerated fears related to a specific situation or item.
 Symptoms can include:

 • Uncontrollable worry or fear about an object or situation